amymor/JPEG-Background-Setter-JBS/README.md

 ```
 JBS.exe "C:\Images\MyDesktopBackground.jpg"
 ```
-Note: make sure to use double quote (`"`) in start and end of image path
+Note: make sure to use double quote (`"`) in start and end of image path.

 ### To-Do - Replace Set as Desktop Background Context Menu
 1. Run the `2.Install-Context-Menu.bat` and select 1.